PyChina/weekly/content/Issue/issue-23.md

 - [Better memcached by Mixpanel](http://code.mixpanel.com/2012/07/16/we-went-down-so-we-wrote-a-better-pure-python-memcache-client/) (mixpanel.com)

 Mixpanel uses eventlet to peform non-blocking operations.
-For this to work, eventlet patches Python’s socket library which makes a pure python memcached library a requirement for Mixpanels stack.
+For this to work, eventlet patches Python's socket library which makes a pure python memcached library a requirement for Mixpanels stack.
 When their current memcached solution contributed to a service outage they decided to write their own.

 - [Raspberry Pi Sends Live Images from Near Space](http://www.daveakerman.com/?p=592) (daveakerman.com)